DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 -   The date they achieved QTS

 -   Induction, which is the current status of their induction.
-This status would be one of the following: - in progress/pass/fail/ extended/ not yet completed (when they have stopped induction with their current appropriate body but not finished their induction)
+This status would be one of the following: in progress, pass, fail, extended, not yet completed (when they have stopped induction with their current appropriate body but not finished their induction)

 #### Teacher details